Antique Diamond Sourcing

 The Sourcing Deposit

-To begin sourcing antique diamonds, we require a sourcing deposit that is credited in full toward the stone you purchase.
-This deposit is not an additional fee — it’s a commitment that allows us to act as your dedicated sourcer and allocate the time, access, and expertise required to find the right diamond for you.
+To begin sourcing antique diamonds, we require a sourcing deposit.
+This deposit is applied in full toward the diamond you purchase, and allows us to act as your dedicated sourcer and allocate the time, access, and expertise required to find the right stone.

 Deposit Structure